510: The Painted Hills

 A paraphrase of the saying “There’s gold in them thar hills!”; the phrase's origins are unclear.

-“May start an infection …” On Lyle Lovett.
+“May enter the skin and start an infection …” On Lyle Lovett.

 Lyle Lovett is a country singer known for his wild shock of bushy hair.
 He has won four Grammy awards and acted in a number of movies, including The Player and Short Cuts.